andreasplesch/x_ite_dom/README.md

 ## Summary

-cobweb_dom.js is intended to be used with the cobweb X3D browser cobweb.js (create3000/cobweb). cobweb_dom links the X3D DOM nodes to the X3D scene graph and thereby allows for control of the X3D scene using regular DOM manipulation methods.
+cobweb_dom.js is intended to be used with the X3D browser cobweb.js (https://github.com/create3000/cobweb). cobweb_dom links the X3D DOM nodes to the X3D scene graph and thereby allows for control of the X3D scene using regular DOM manipulation methods.
 Please be aware that X3D requires a well defined organisation of the scene.
 If modifying the DOM results in an invalid scene graph, errors result.

 ## Design